br-lovanshi/br-lovanshi/README.md

 <h1 align="center">Hi <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px">, I'm Brajesh</h1>
 <h3 align="center">I'm a passionate Java Back-end Developer from India.</h3>
+<p>I am an aspiring Java Back-end Developer.
+Collaborative, team player who can work with teams and be productive.
+Interested in obtaining a Software Developer position.
+Always like to learn new skills and technologies.</p>

 ## 🙋‍♂️ About Me